British Flag

 Requirements

-Before using OCR Translator , ensure you have:
+Before using Game-Changing Translator , ensure you have:

 First Run

-1. Launch OCR Translator by running the main.py script or the executable if you're using a compiled version.
+1. Launch Game-Changing Translator by running the main.py script or the executable if you're using a compiled version.

 2. On first startup, the application loads with default settings and both source and target areas are hidden.